RWTH-OS/MP-MPICH/doc/runtests_readme.txt

-runtests is a program to run the tests in the directory %MPI_ROOT%\examples\test automatically you can also use this program to run tests for your own executables
+runtests is a program for Windows platforms to run the tests in the directory %MPI_ROOT%\examples\test automatically you can also use this program to run tests for your own executables